mytest4u/BMS/README.md

 2. Make sure to install the necessary RS485 drivers for the connection to be established.
 3. Open the "DR-Application.exe" application and keep the window open.
 4. Open the "index.html" file located in the "dist" folder using a web browser.
 5. On the "Help" tab, change the language to English and enter the password 666666 if prompted.
 6. In the "Settings" tab, select the "Update" option, choose the bin file, and initiate the flashing process (you will know it's working if the green LED on the battery is flashing).

-#### Victron connection instructions
-1. Connect the master pack with DIP 5 and 6 facing upwards, as indicated in the Victron connection instructions.
-2. The pack will be recognized as an "LFP battery" and you can view the voltage of the highest and lowest cell under the "Details" section.
-3. You can also see the number of packs online and if there's a pack preventing charging/discharging.
-4. When DIP 6 is facing upwards, it's recognized as a "Pylontech" Multiplus, and the charge controller will not charge the battery, so avoid using this mode.

 ### Firmware Files (gladly PR new ones)
 * [`DR01_16S100JC03_V2 0 0_T1_V`](Firmware/DR01_16S100JC03_V2%200%200_T1_V.bin) - The V in the file stands for Victron